The OVO Hydro is gearing up for its biggest year yet, with Dua Lipa and Stormzy among the headliners.

 With so many of our favorite musicians bringing out music during lockdown, the time has come to see them perform once more.

-Stormzy, the grime superstar, will perform at the OVO Hydro stage next year, and it promises to be a night to remember.
+Stormzy, the grime superstar, will perform at the OVO Hydro next year in what promises to be an unforgettable night.

 In April, the BRIT award-winning rapper returns to Glasgow on his Heavy is the Head album tour, following an electrifying headline set at TRNSMT Festival in 2019.